UBC-MDS/ds-toolbox/chapters/en/module4.md

 </choice>

-What kind of information is not displayed **not** in a Git project's history?
+What kind of information is **not** displayed in a Git project's history?

 <choice id="2">
 <opt text='commit message' >